 - SSH access to the server (or just open Terminal if you’re on a desktop).

 non-root sudo user, however, as you can harm your system if you’re not careful when acting as the root.

 Step 1.
 First, let’s start by ensuring your system is up-to-date.

 sudo yum clean all sudo yum update

-#yum install dropbear
+sudo dnf install dropbear

 Congratulations!
 You have successfully installed Dropbear.
 Thanks for using this tutorial for installing Dropbear SSH in the CentOS system.
-For additional help or useful information, we recommend you to check the official Dropbear website.
+For additional help or useful information, we recommend you check the official Dropbear website.